strauss/hornet-queen/README.md

 ## Planned features for the future

+- Make the arrays faster using non-interface methods (mainly for internal usage).
+- Fix the bug in linked lists.
-- Tree based sets and maps
+- Tree based maps
     - Trading more time for less space ... if done correctly
 - Heap based priority queues
     - Because ... why not?